 View the 72-foot Christmas tree at Lake Eola Park in downtown Orlando.
 The tree is lit in November, and there is a lighting event.
 Regardless, you can view the tree anytime.
 There is a daily show near the Amphitheater where the tree comes to life with music!
 It runs hourly, starting at 5:45 p.m. through 9:45 p.m.

 Annual Holiday Concert at Lake Eola

-Presented by News 6 and featuring the Florida Symphony Youth Orchestra.
-A free event, but you are encouraged to bring a new, unwrapped toy to donate.
-This event is on the first Saturday of December.
+The concerts are presented by News 6 and feature the Florida Symphony Youth Orchestra.
+This is a free event, but you are encouraged to donate a new unwrapped toy.
+This event is held on the first Saturday of December.

 Deck the Downtown

 Get festive this holiday season by participating in “Deck the Downtown.”
 Downtown Orlando will be “decked out” in festive lights and window decorations.
 A map will guide residents and guests as they walk the streets of Downtown, enjoying the creativity and holiday spirit of each participating business location.

 Annual Violectric Holiday Show

 A 90-minute live concert, presented by the City of Orlando Department of Families, Parks and Recreation, will feature traditional holiday songs like “O Christmas Tree,” “The First Noel,” and “Hanukkah, O Hanukkah” mashed up with classic rock tunes and modern hits like “Born to Run,” “Heroes” and “Sweet Dreams,” delivering a fun-filled, energetic and highly unique holiday show unlike anything seen and heard before.
 The concert will be simulcast around all of Lake Eola.

 Annual Cracker Christmas